mactul/system_abstraction/SA/network/easy_tcp_tls.md

 # Easy_TCP_TLS

-This library allows you to cypher all your code with ssl by only updating one line in your code.
+This library allows you to cipher all your code with ssl by only updating one line in your code.
 For client applications, you just have to rename [SA_socket_client_init](#sa_socket_client_init) into [SA_socket_ssl_client_init](#sa_socket_ssl_client_init).
 And for server applications, you have to rename [SA_socket_server_init](#sa_socket_server_init) into [SA_socket_ssl_server_init](#sa_socket_ssl_server_init) and add the `cert.pem` and `key.pem` arguments.